 It feels like everyone is talking about AI in project management these days, and honestly, it makes sense.
-Teams are looking for any advantage they can find to automate the boring stuff, speed up their work, and generally make life a little easier.
-Atlassian has definitely gotten the memo, rolling out its own AI features (now part of "Rovo" and "Atlassian Intelligence") to help with everything from summarizing endless ticket threads to writing tricky JQL queries you’d otherwise have to Google.
+Teams are looking for any advantage they can find to automate tasks, speed up their work, and generally make life a little easier.
+Atlassian has definitely lead the way, rolling out its own AI features (now part of "Rovo" and "Atlassian Intelligence") to help with everything from summarizing endless ticket threads to writing tricky JQL queries.

 Prerequisites for enabling AI in Jira

-Before you even think about opening the settings panel, let’s get a few things sorted out first.
-Taking a couple of minutes to check these prerequisites will save you a lot of time and potential headaches down the road.
+Before you open the settings panel, let’s get a few things sorted out first.
+Taking a couple of minutes to check these prerequisites will ensure a quick and successful activation.

 -